-A cozy bathroom is a happy bathroom.
-And if you want to get that relaxing look and feel in your washroom, incorporating modern farmhouse style is the way to go.
-By combining raw materials and organic textures with modern color schemes and timeless decor — think reclaimed wood, clay pots, vintage furniture, and mixed metal finishes — you can create an idyllic room with a warm and inviting ambiance even in a small space.
-Designing this rustic and perfectly lived-in space isn't always easy, though.
-So we compiled 22 farmhouse bathroom decor ideas that will look stunning in your own country (or city) abode.
+If you want to get a relaxing and cozy look in your washroom, a farmhouse bathroom is a great way to go.
+By combining raw materials and organic textures with modern color schemes and timeless decor — think reclaimed wood, clay pots, vintage furniture, and mixed metal finishes — you can create an idyllic room with a warm and inviting ambiance, even in a small space.

 Video of the Day

 Leigh's formula to farmhouse style is a winning approach, but there are also many others.
 Read on for our favorite country-inspired bathroom decorating ideas that will look radiant in your own home.